Showing posts with label mental energy. Show all posts

 1. ✍️ Use Active Recall

 Don’t just reread — quiz yourself.
-Studies show active recall is the #1 method to lock in info.
+Studies show that active recall is the #1 method for locking in info.

 2. 📦 Use Spaced Repetition